vinstech/LogUnredactor/README.md

 Enter the redaction mapping file path: test.json
 ```

-## Webpage.
+## Webapp.
 app.py is in flask as long as you have python and flask properly configured you will be able to run it
+This app is using default flask port 5000

 ## Docker Image
 If you are not really bothered with compiling and setting up a web server, you can just run the docker container.